Missile Scrapbook

 In addition to the search and tracking sensors, the UAV was designed to carry two small hypervelocity guided missiles named Talon (Theater Application - Launch On Notice).
 The Talon was to have a maximum range of 145-200 km (90-125 miles) at a speed of Mach 9.
 It would be guided towards the target by the RAPTOR UAV and use its own seeker for terminal homing.
 The missile was to be a "hit-to-kill" vehicle without an explosive warhead.
 Despite these performance figures, the Talon was to weigh no more than 18 kg (40 lb).
 In the end, no actual Talon missiles were built and flown before the RAPTOR/Talon program was terminated in late 1993.

-In addition to the Scaled Composites UAV, one other UAV was built in connection with the RAPTOR program.
+In addition to the Scaled Composites UAV, one other UAV was flown in connection with the RAPTOR program.
 This was the AeroVironment Pathfinder UAV, a solar-powered modification of the company's HALSOL UAV.
 It was to evaluate the possibility of a HALE with potentially infinite endurance.
-After the end of the RAPTOR program, the Pathfinder, together with the Scaled Composites UAV, were turned over to NASA for their ERAST (Environmental Research Aircraft & Sensor Technology) program.
+After a short flight-test program in 1993/1994 and the end of the RAPTOR program, the Pathfinder, together with the Scaled Composites UAV, were turned over to NASA for their ERAST (Environmental Research Aircraft & Sensor Technology) program.

 McDonnell Douglas DRM